Murders of Aldo Donegani and Luisa De Leo: The discovery of the bodies

 Around mid-August 2005, a resident of Corteno Golgi, a municipality in Val Camonica, informed the Carabinieri that on 1 August, around 3:30 pm, while he was in the car with his 14-year-old son on the road to the Vivione Pass, a blue Fiat Punto (the same model owned by Guglielmo Gatti) coming in the opposite direction had grazed their car at high speed, risking causing an accident.
 The boy, in particular, recognised the driver as the Doneganis' nephew, stating that he had seen him pale, sweaty and out of breath.

 The searches were then intensified in the area and on 17 August, during a reconnaissance tour, some men from the State Forestry Corps and the Alpine Rescue were searching the slope of a valley about 400 metres deep in Val Paisco (a side valley of Val Camonica, between the Bergamo and Brescia areas), not far from Vivione.
-There were about ten rubbish bags, inside which were the dismembered remains of two corpses in an advanced state of decomposition.
+They found were about ten rubbish bags, inside which were the dismembered remains of two bodies in an advanced state of decomposition.
 Not far away, some blood-stained shears and some shopping bags compatible with the purchases made by the couple before disappearing were found.

 As soon as the bodies, from which the heads were missing (found elsewhere several months later by mushroom hunters), were identified as belonging to the missing couple, the Public Prosecutor's Office of Brescia placed Guglielmo Gatti under investigation for premeditated double homicide, vilification and concealment of a corpse, ordering his immediate precautionary custody in prison.

 The heads were discovered in 2006.